weatherTAP now offering GOES-18 satellite imagery

 All images can be zoomed down to state level, panned and animated.

-Get a free trial to weatherTAP.com today and access our exclusive GOES-16 and GOES-17 satellite information as well as, local forecasts, real-time radar, lightning data, RadarLab HD+, professional aviation weather and tropical weather.
+Get a free trial to weatherTAP.com today and access our exclusive GOES-19 and GOES-18 satellite information as well as, local forecasts, real-time radar, lightning data, RadarLab HD+, professional aviation weather and tropical weather.
 And weatherTAP is always advancing so you can access a growing set of products, including weatherTAP GLOBAL and model data.
 There's no risk, and no commitment, so try it today!